andreaskoch/allmark/README.md

 24. Basic-Authentication
 	- For an additional level of security allmark will only allow basic-authentication over SSL.
 	- You can add users to the `.allmark/users.htpasswd` file using the tool [htpasswd](http://httpd.apache.org/docs/2.2/programs/htpasswd.html)
+25. Parallel hosting of HTTP/HTTPs over IPv4 and/or IPv6

 I will try to create videos showing you the different features when there is time.